Keynote for Mac: Add images in Keynote

 You can add a media placeholder (to which you can add an image, video, or audio file) to a presentation.
 Using a media placeholder lets you easily replace media without disturbing other elements on the slide.

 Add an image to your slide, then format it the way you want your presentation’s images to look.

 You can add a mask, add a border, rotate the image, change its size, and more.

-Select the image, then choose Format > Advanced > Define as Media Placeholder (from the Format menu at the top of your screen).
+Click the image to select it, then choose Format > Advanced > Define as Media Placeholder (from the Format menu at the top of your screen).

 Take a photo or scan with an iOS device and add it to a presentation

 If you have an iOS device nearby, you can use it to take a photo or scan and insert it directly into a presentation on your Mac.

-Note: To make sure you can do this with your Mac and iOS device, see the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch, and Apple Watch.
+Note: To make sure you can do this with your Mac and iOS device, see the Apple Support article System requirements for Continuity.

 On the slide where you want to add the photo or scan, click in the toolbar, then choose Take Photo or Scan Documents below your device name.